Foreign travel advice

 UK Emergency Travel Documents

-UK Emergency Travel Documents (ETDs) are not valid for entry into Saudi Arabia.
+UK Emergency Travel Documents (ETDs) aren’t valid for entry into Saudi Arabia or for transiting through Saudi Arabia.
 However, ETDs are accepted for exit from Saudi Arabia.

 Previous Travel to Israel